Taixi (embryonic breathing): Tang Theory of Internal Breaths

 A practitioner with sufficient skill does not breathe externally.
 That external breathing has stopped, but the internal breathing functions.
 With internal breathing there is no exhalation through the nose or mouth, but all pores on the body are breathing.
 A person who is breathing internally appears to be dead, but actually he has not died.
 He does not breathe externally, but the internal breathing has come alive.
-(Hsuan 2004: 44).

 Interpretations

 Sinologists have varyingly interpreted the principles behind taixi embryonic breathing practices.